DevExpress/devextreme-documentation/concepts/05 Widgets/DataGrid/15 Columns/35 Hide a Column Using the API.md

 A column is considered hidden when its [visible](/api-reference/_hidden/GridBaseColumn/visible.md '/Documentation/ApiReference/UI_Widgets/dxDataGrid/Configuration/columns/#visible') option is **false**.
-You can change this option programmatically using the [columnOption(id, optionName, optionValue)](/api-reference/10%20UI%20Widgets/GridBase/3%20Methods/columnOption(id_optionName_optionValue).md '/Documentation/ApiReference/UI_Widgets/dxDataGrid/Methods/#columnOptionid_optionName_optionValue') method.
+In Angular, Vue, and React, you can bind this option to a component or state property and change that property.
+In jQuery, you can change this option using the [columnOption(id, optionName, optionValue)](/api-reference/10%20UI%20Widgets/GridBase/3%20Methods/columnOption(id_optionName_optionValue).md '/Documentation/ApiReference/UI_Widgets/dxDataGrid/Methods/#columnOptionid_optionName_optionValue') method.
 For example, the following code hides an *"Email"* column:

 ---
 ##### jQuery